RIKEN-RCCS/lens3/v2/doc/user-guide.md

 ### No Access Logs

 Lens3 does not provide access logs to users, although we understand it is useful to users.
-Administrators may provide access logs to users by request by filtering server logs.
+Administrators might provide access logs to users by request by filtering server logs.

 ## Other Limitations